dkemp1994/pdsnd_github/README.md

 Bikeshare Project

 ### Description
 This project uses Python to gather user input and display statistics regarding bikeshare programs in three different cities - Chicago, Washington, DC, and New York City.
+Users are prompted with several questions to determine what statistics are displayed.

 ### Files used
 bikeshare_2.py